Class & Course Catalog

 This class will participate in Morning Assembly where prayer, pledges, Scripture, hymns, timeline, and special presentations will take place.
 They will then rotate through four classrooms learning presentations, fine arts, history, and science.
 In Presentations class, they have a short time for snacks, and students present on suggested topics for 2-3 minutes, honing their public speaking, listening, and questioning skills.
 A math game will follow when time allows.
 In Fine Arts, the class will do seven weeks of music theory, composer study, and appreciation and twenty-one weeks doing an artist study, producing a handicraft or art project, often integrated with history.
 In Science, students will participate in simple chemistry experiments or study from the Answers in Genesis: God’s Design series to practice the scientific method and to spark awe and wonder in the world around them with observations, questions, and discussion of results.
 Expanding on the Claritas history sentence they learn that week in their memory work introduced at home, the class will experience early-modern history through read-aloud, maps, timelines, and hands-on projects often integrated with the arts in their activities.
 Finally, the class will join the rest of the community for lunch and recess.
 Note: Weekly assignments due for this class will include preparing a short student oral presentation.

 In the afternoon, Classes are optional and are the parent’s choice based on the student's maturity or readiness.
 The class will do an Essentials Grammatica class including grammar, math, and writing.
 Using the Essentials of the English Language curriculum they will engage in thirty minutes of learning grammar learning 112 sentence patterns.
 Following they will have 15 minutes of math computation activities to increase their speed and accuracy.
-Lastly, they will study writing using IEW: Teaching Structure and Style and Early-Modern History-Based Writing Lessons where they will learn the structure and style of writing while integrating early-modern history.
+Lastly, they will study writing using IEW: Teaching Structure and Style and Modern History-Based Writing Lessons where they will learn the structure and style of writing while integrating modern history.
 Students will get the opportunity to share their papers with their peers in class.
 This class will also spend a semester working on a research paper culminating in an optional Portrait of the Past presentation.
 Next, the class will practice Latin using Latin for Children A or B by reviewing the chapter completed at home in different engaging ways such as games and activities to review vocabulary, declensions, conjugations, and translations.
-Please Note: There will be writing and Latin assignments due each week in the afternoon classes.
+Please Note: Writing and Latin assignments are due each week in the afternoon classes.
 The tutors will lead the class in activities and discussions on co-op day and post weekly assignments for students to do for the remainder of the week.
 Tutors will give feedback on assignments and communicate with parents on student performance when needed.
 The parent, as the lead teacher, will help with accountability at home, and be responsible for grading, scaling, or differentiating as needed.
 A regular training and social event is available for parents to learn the IEW writing program for best use at home creating a consistent partnership between home and co-op.
-Afternoon childcare is available for students not taking an afternoon class while older siblings finish their classes.
+Afternoon childcare is available for students who do not take an afternoon class while older siblings finish their classes.

 7th-8th Grade (All Day)